ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-In my 14 years of playing osu!catch, I’ve seen countless people come and go.
+In my 14 years of playing osu!catch, I've seen countless people come and go.
 To each and every one of them, thank you for the memories.
-Even after I quit the game, I’ll never forget the experiences I had here.
+Even after I quit the game, I'll never forget the experiences I had here.

-Also, a huge thanks to everyone in the Nomination Assessment Team and Beatmap Nominators of osu!catch for spending their time to make osu!catch a better place.
+Also, a huge thanks to everyone in the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) and Beatmap Nominators of osu!catch for spending their time to make osu!catch a better place.
 And lastly, thank you MegaMix for giving me the opportunity to be interviewed!

 </div>